walmarek/Best-Wood-World-JS/README.md

 <h3 align="center">Just started to learn skills nedeed for frontend developer.
 Doing just fine.</h3>

 - 🔭 I’m currently creating my own website [**BEST WOOD WORLD**](https://walmarek.github.io/homepage/)
+- One of the features is **Joke lottery**... try it out and see if you lucky one!
+And let me know what you think.

 This is my project.
 It's website where you can findout about my products.

 Woodworking is my passion and time when I can look om something else then a screen.

-For beginning I used HTML and CSS, but website is in building stage so after some time there should be some more interesting features.
+For beginning I used HTML, CSS and JavaScript but website is in building stage so after some time there should be some more interesting features.

 Please check and share your thoughts.